JSystemsTech/DBFacade.Net/Documentation/Advanced/DbResponse.md

 If the method execution call fires an exception the error is captured and set in the `Error` property and the `HasError` property  is set to `true`.

 ## HasDataBindingErrors
-If any of the data models have data binding errors the `HasDataBindingErrors` will be sert to `true`
+If any of the data models have data binding errors the `HasDataBindingErrors` will be set to `true`